Higher-order topological corner and bond-localized modes in magnonic insulators

 Due to the reasons outlined above, here, we focus on a centrosymmetric ferromagnetic (FM) system within a decorated 2D honeycomb lattice configuration, as shown in Fig.~\ref{fig:Fig1}.
 This setup can be envisioned as an extension of the one-dimensional Su-Schrieffer-Heeger model.
 Within this context, two distinct distortion scenarios naturally emerge \--- one where the inter-unit cell coupling surpasses the coupling within a unit cell ($J_0 < J_1$), resulting in a kekul\'e structure; the alternate scenario entails an anti-kekul\'e distortion, arising when the opposite limit is considered~\cite{Hatsugai2019}.
 In our study of the kekul\'e structure, we identify two distinct SOTMI phases.
 The first is a \textit{intrinsic} SOTMI phase, which features conventional protected corner modes.
 The second is a \textit{pseudo}-SOTMI phase that emerges when the system is truncated differently.
 Surprisingly, we also discover bond-localized magnon modes in the anti-kekul\'e structure.
 We analyze the effects of disorder to assess the robustness of these characteristic boundary states.
 Our findings indicate that the boundary modes in the kekul\'e configuration are resilient, while the bond-localized modes are not.

-{\textit{Model and method}}\--- The system of our interest involves nearest neighbor Heisenberg spin exchange interactions on a decorated honeycomb lattice comprising of six sub-lattices with intracell (intercell) exchange couplings denoted by $ J_0~(J_1)$ (see Fig.~\ref{fig:Fig1}).
+{\textit{Model and method}}\--- The system of our interest involves nearest neighbor Heisenberg spin exchange interactions on a decorated honeycomb lattice comprising of six sub-lattices with intra-cell (inter-cell) exchange couplings denoted by $ J_0~(J_1)$ (see Fig.~\ref{fig:Fig1}).
 The corresponding Hamiltonian is given by

 where, $J_{ij}$'s are equal to $J_0$ or $J_1$ depending on the bond-types, and $\beta > 0$ signifies the strength of the onsite single-ion anisotropy.
 Note that, we account for the onsite anisotropy term as the Mermin-Wagner theorem prohibits long-range magnetic ordering in two dimensions.
 To obtain the magnon picture in the linear spin-wave regime, we carry out the spin-magnon mapping by performing Holstein-Primakoff transformation on the FM ground state, given by